salesforce/CodeT5/README.md

   .
 ```

-The repository structure is shown in the following after download:
+The repository structure will look like the following after the download:
 ```
 ├── CODE_OF_CONDUCT.md
 ├── README.md